jasonl99/stpete_crystal/README.md

 ### Demo Stages

 The demo is organized into different sections as listed below, and each is described in the linked markdown file.
 There's a git branch in each section, too.
-So you can see the cod as it exists for that section by doing git checkout hello_word.
+So you can see the code as it exists for that section by doing git checkout hello_word.

 * [Hello, world!](hello_world.md) The compulsory `Hello, world!` app in crystal.
 * [Hello, Jason!](hello_jason.md) The hello world app personalized
+* [Shards](shards.md) Shards are crystal's equivalent to ruby gems.
 * [Hello, web!](hello_web.md) A web version of hello word.
 * [Hello, Jason v2](hello_web_jason.md) A personalized web version of hello world.
-* [Shards](shards.md) Shards are crystal's equivalent to ruby gems.
 * [Sessions](web_session.md) Adding sessions to the web app
 * [WebSocket](web_socket.md) Web sockets FTW!